KCOM Group: History

 At the time, there were a number of such municipal telephone companies around the UK, all of which – with the exception of the one in Hull – were gradually absorbed into the Post Office Telephone department, which later became British Telecom (BT).
 Hull's bid to renew its licence in 1914 was made conditional on the £192,000 purchase of the National Telephone Company infrastructure in the city.
 The council gave its approval, securing the future of the country's only remaining municipally owned telephone corporation.

 The first rotary automatic exchange opened in 1922, and from 1934 Strowger exchanges were installed.
 Rotary and Strowger exchanges were operated to 1975 and 1988 respectively, and two crossbar exchanges to 1989, when the network became fully digital.

 Hull has therefore remained an exception within the UK telephone network, being the only place in the UK not served by BT and is noted for its distinctive cream coloured telephone boxes and innovative services, for example becoming the UK's first fully digital network in 1989, using Marconi System X telephone switches (Central Offices or Class 5 switches).

 The company was first listed on the London Stock Exchange in 1999 at 225p per share, with Hull City Council retaining 44.9% of shares.
 The share price peaked at £15.90 per share during the dot.com boom, and it was for a while in the FTSE 100 Index.

+An ISP was formed in 1996 by Kingston Communications, under the brand name Karoo and was initially started as a Virtual ISP of Planet Online before it created its own independent infrastructure.
+A subsidiary of the KCOM Group, it primarily serves consumers in Kingston upon Hull and the surrounding area with its head office based in the city.